John 3:17– “For God did not send the Son into the world to judge the world, but that the world might be saved through Him.”

 While the contrast between our lives is somewhat vast, my friend and I have one very important thing that is similar– the knowledge of Who God Is in contrast to who we are and how amazing it is that He loves us.

 I grew up a fighter.
-At a time when women were belittled, not taken seriously while treated in harassing ways– I decided not to just accept that, but to push past it.
+At a time when women were belittled– not taken seriously while harassed for wanting to break out of the “norm” set for us by men– I decided not to just accept that, but to push past it.
 I have dealt with that issue head-on for many years now.
-From a grandpa who refused to call me by my given name because it was a “boys” name, to being treated as an emotional idiot, I have learned how to stand my ground and not ever just take what someone has dished out.
+From a grandpa who refused to call me by my given name because it was a “boys name”, to being treated as an emotional idiot, I have learned how to stand my ground and not ever just take what someone has dished out.

 I’ve fought for jobs that “girls aren’t hired for”, and won.
 The pizza place that refused to hire me to work in the kitchen because “girls only work as cashiers and hostesses”– I worked in the kitchen.
 The Air Force recruiter who thought I should enlist to be a cook– I became a plumber.
 The plumbing shop owner who laughed at this female Veteran AirForce plumber– because “girls don’t get hired as plumbers”– I was hired by someone to help with their in-house plumbing problems.
 (Nevermind that I had mostly worked on Japanese plumbing, and as a side-effort, I tried to help my aunt in her older house.
 Let’s just say, I screwed that up REALLY bad!
-Had to call for a cousin to help me.
-If he were still talking to me now, I’m positive he’d make sure I never lived that one down, lol.
-Maybe him not talking to me is for my own good!)
+That’s one of my biggest regrets.)

-I drove a back-hoe, a front loader and a dump truck in Korea when women still didn’t drive there.
+I drove heavy machinery in Korea when women still didn’t drive there.
 I drove a Humvee in the middle-east where women aren’t allowed to drive.

 When I am backed into a corner and told I can’t do something just because I’m a girl– watch me do just that.